miralem-sljivo/timerapp/README.md

 a popup menu appears with two options: Settings and Close.
 By clicking Close, the application closes.
-By clicking Settings we open window with all controls. option Start - starting counting local time option Restart- back counter to begining choose color- open dialog with the color palette, choose color and te counter (numbers ) will be painted.
+By clicking Settings we open window with all controls. option Start - start counting local time option Restart- back counter to begining choose color- open dialog with the color palette, choose color and te counter (numbers ) will be painted.